 In addition to this binding prospective vote on maximum Executive Management Team compensation, shareholders have had the opportunity since 2011 under U.S. law, subject to an advisory vote by shareholders and a determination by the board of directors as to the frequency of such opportunity, to cast a retrospective advisory vote to approve the compensation paid to our Named Executive Officers (including our Executive Management Team members) for the fiscal year preceding the Annual General Meeting.
 Since 2011, our shareholders have consistently expressed their strong support for the Company's executive compensation principles.
 For fiscal years 2011, 2012, 2013, 2014, 2015 and 2016, the shareholder approval levels have been 86%, 81%, 92%, 80%, 87%, and 96%, respectively.
-Our shareholders are again provided the opportunity to cast a retrospective advisory vote to approve the compensation paid to our Named Executive Officers (including our Executive Compensation paid to our Named Executive Officers (including our Executive 2017, as is explained in detail in Agenda Item No. 10.
+Our shareholders are again provided the opportunity to cast a retrospective advisory vote to approve the compensation paid to our Named Executive Officers (including our Executive Management Team members) for fiscal year 2017, as is explained in detail in Agenda Item No. 10.